City Guide for: Cold Spring, New York, United States

 Beacon

-Just a hop, skip, and a jump across the Hudson River, Beacon offers a vibrant arts scene anchored by Dia Beacon, a renowned contemporary art museum housed in a former Nabisco box printing factory.
-Beyond the art, you'll find a charming Main Street brimming with boutiques, antique shops, and farm-to-table restaurants.
-Hike up Mount Beacon for panoramic views of the Hudson Highlands, or simply relax by the river and soak in the scenery.
+Just a short hop across the Hudson River, Beacon offers a vibrant arts scene anchored by Dia Beacon, a renowned contemporary art museum housed in a former Nabisco box printing factory.
+Explore Main Street's eclectic shops, art galleries, and restaurants, and hike to the top of Mount Beacon for panoramic views of the Hudson Highlands.

 Travel Time